5 DAYS FROM $1,599

 Selamat datang!
 Welcome to Singapore!
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your hotel.
 Enjoy an afternoon at leisure to acclimate before a welcome briefing later today.
-Tonight, join your fellow expeditioners for a Welcome Dinner.
+Tonight, enjoy a Welcome Reception at the legendary Raffles Hotel — birthplace of the Singapore Sling cocktail — and sip a few before joining your fellow expeditioners for a Welcome Dinner.

 Explore Singapore’s cultural diversity on a full-day tour

 Singapore is known by many names, the “Garden City” and the “Lion City” among them, and you’ll get insight into these monikers as you explore the city’s beauty and dynamism today.
 During your full-day guided city tour, you’ll see the Cricket Club (cricket is a major sport here!), historic Parliament House, Supreme Court, City Hall, the UNESCO-listed Botanical Gardens, and Merlion Park — featuring impressive views of Marina Bay and the city’s futuristic architecture.
 Then, delve a little deeper into Singapore’s diverse culture during visits to the Thian Hock Keng Temple, Little India, and the Yong Gallery, which displays handcrafted woodcarvings and artworks by Chinese artists.

 This afternoon, explore the alleys around popular Bugis Street in “local” style during a trishaw ride.

 Visit Singapore’s SkyPark, Gardens by the Bay, and embark the Ocean Odyssey